Why Do VA Appeals Take So Long?

 Let’s start at the beginning.

 A veteran or claimant begins the adjudication process by filing a claim(s) for entitlement to a service-connected disability at one of the many local VA regional offices.
-A VA employee called a Rating Specialist develops the claim(s) by gathering evidence and then decides the claim and sends it to the veteran in a Rating Decision.
-If the veteran/claimant disagrees with any determination made in the rating decision, he/she appeals by filing a Notice of Disagreement or NOD at the local regional office.
+A VA employee called a Rating Specialist develops the claim(s) by gathering evidence, then decides the claim and sends it to the veteran in a Rating Decision.
+If the veteran/claimant disagrees with any determination made in the rating decision, they appeal by filing a Notice of Disagreement or NOD at the local regional office.

-After the filing of an NOD, the claim moves to the regional office’s appeals section, and will now be handled by a Decision Review Officer or DRO.
-The VA statistics say that the wait time from the filing of an NOD to receiving a DRO decision is 9 months.
+After the filing of a NOD, the claim moves to the regional office’s appeals section and will now be handled by a Decision Review Officer or DRO.
+The VA statistics say that the wait time from filing an NOD to receiving a DRO decision is nine months.
 This statistic understates the wait time for many claims.

-If we are talking about poorly-represented claims, which DROs routinely deny, then yes, 9 months is a good estimate of the wait time.
+If we are talking about poorly-represented claims, which DROs routinely deny, then yes, nine months is a reasonable estimate of the wait time.
 But claims — which are properly developed and prosecuted and have a much better chance of success – may take much longer.
 By properly developed and prosecuted, I mean: